kharod/playwright_poc/README.md

    - Check for performance issues in the application
    - Ensure network connectivity is stable

-4. **CI/CD Pipeline dependency errors**
-   - Ensure package-lock.json is committed to your repository
-   - Never add package-lock.json to .gitignore
-   - Run `npm ci` instead of `npm install` in CI/CD environments for consistent installations

 ### Solutions for Flaky Tests

 1. Add retries for unstable tests: